wassimans/CipherChat/README.md

 - **Cross-Platform Development**: Rust’s ability to compile to native code for both iOS and Android streamlines the development process and ensures that the security and cryptographic features are consistent across platforms.
 - **FFI (Foreign Function Interface)**: Rust’s robust FFI support allows seamless integration with Swift on iOS and Kotlin on Android, enabling us to build a unified codebase while leveraging platform-specific features and optimizations.

+For more detailed information on the architecture of the project, read the [ARCHITECTURE overview](docs/ARCHITECTURE.md)

 ## Project Structure

 ```